 So no matter what she was told about her destiny to be the Moth Queen, she said no, strongly and for a long time.
 So what changed it to "yes"?
 She was isolated from her friends and family, actually any humans at all, with a race of telepathic aliens who don't ask permission before projecting things into people's heads.
 Unless she decided to hang around at let the Moth Men persuade her, not caring about Katie and Charlotte, she would have been held prisoner.
 Even before considering telepathy, the tactics of isolation, love-bombing, and emphasizing an external enemy are commonly used by cults.
 Her blase behavior at meeting Katie after how long led some to wonder if she had been brainwashed.
 Stockholm Syndrome can't be ruled out, since it's already been shown.
 Marcy O'Keefe, who seemed as strong-willed as Stephanie, supposedly had it so bad with the Reptilians that she was willing to sacrifice her skin for them.I resisted so much at first.
 Wasted so much time.
 But they all ... believed so much in me.

 There are two other things to consider.
 First, when was Stephanie turned into a cryptid?
 After she stopped resisting or on the way to Moth World, explaining the moth scales?
 If the latter, she would have been fighting her own biology.
 Unlike humans, moths are known to be affected by pheromones.
 Second, how much time did she waste?
 Word of God is that the Moth Men don't have time travel capabilities.
 Their world is in contact with the 27th century, and when its walls collapse, it re-enters normal space at that time period, and Lori expects it then.
 So the evidence is that time passes at the same rate as the normal universe, and Stephanie experienced the full 600 years.
 She didn't contact Katie in the months following her abduction, or Charlotte in the 10 years after.
-(The Moth Men of that time seem to have given Charlotte her vision with Stephanie's knowledge.)
+(The Moth Men of that time seem to have given Charlotte her vision without Stephanie's knowledge.)
 So how long did Stephanie resist?
 Years, decades, centuries?
 Did she stop because she thought Katie and Char would have died of old age?

 I've used analogies with Ms. Marvel and Passengers, but the best is with Paranormal Mystery Squad itself, in it's first book.
 Theodore Campbell basically had the same plan as the Moth Men: turning Stephanie (along with Katie and Charlotte) into a cryptid and having her bear his children.
 It failed because the others kept Katie from fully turning into a werewolf and later fighting his pack when he tried the second time.
 No one thought it was bad when Katie got yiffing mad and kicked Theodore's butt.
 If Theodore had the chance to fully turn Katie and keep her isolated like the Moth Men did with Steph, would he have had a similar outcome?
 How long after her abduction would Stephanie have welcomed a rescue attempt?